 However, if you want to take a tablet to med school we recommend the Apple iPad Pro (12.9-inch, Wi-Fi, 256GB).
 In particular, 12.
-9-Inch edge-to-edge Liquid Retina display with Promotion, true Tone, and wide Color is easy on the eyes.
+9-Inch edge-to-edge Liquid Retina display with Promotion, true Tone, and wide Color are easy on the eyes.

 Importantly, the 12MP back camera and 7MP True Depth front camera will make recording your lectures easy.
 Finally, it has up to 10 hours of battery life.
 In addition, there’s iOS 12 with group FaceTime to make video conferences and discussions with other students easy.
 However, the iPad Pro is pricey starting at $1,087.33 on Amazon.

-4. Best Laptop or PC for Medical School students
+Laptop or PC for Medical School students

 The best laptop; or personal computer (PC), for medical school students we found is the ASUS VivoBook S Thin & Light Laptop.
 The VivoBook S offers the features most students want for a reasonable price.

 Notably, the VivoBook S comes with several gigabytes of NVIDIA GeForce MX150 graphics.
 Thus, this laptop could run virtual reality (VR) and other advanced digital learning tools.